The region's top trauma surgeons practice here.

-UF Health Acute Care Surgery at Jacksonville encompasses trauma
+The UF Health Acute Care Surgery team in Jacksonville, Florida,

 Trauma, the disease of injury, is the most common cause of death and disability